princeton-nlp/SWE-agent/docs/installation/docker.md

     If you're using docker on Windows, use `-v //var/run/docker.sock:/var/run/docker.sock` (double slash) to escape it ([more information](https://stackoverflow.com/a/47229180/)).

+!!! tip "More tips"
+    See the [installation issues section](tips.md) for more help if you run into trouble.

 If you instead want to pass the keys as environment variables, use

 ```bash